Data can only get you so far before your human ingenuity needs to kick in

 LaRussa’s comment is a variation on the Mike Tyson quote: “Everyone has a plan until the first punch in the mouth.”
 The fact is the data can only get you so far.
 Humans have to take that data, use it and react to what’s happening around them.
 This applies to business as much as it does to baseball.

 Every week we hear about some company abusing its customers.
-The people working with the customers in this age of data collection have a ton of information on those customers on their computers.
+The people working with the customers in this age of data collection have a ton of information about those customers on their computers.
 They know what they like and don’t like, what their interactions with customer service bots and customer service reps have been like.
 They have all kinds of information to paint a picture of how to deal with that person as an individual, but once that person is standing in front of them or on the phone, they need to execute, just like that baseball player.
 It’s really game on.

 Some tools may help coax you into the right response, but if you are sitting with a customer, you don’t always have the luxury of checking the customer record.
 You have to use your skills to understand how to help or sell or do whatever you need to do with that fellow human being.
 All the data in the world sitting in your customer record won’t help your company deliver at that moment if you haven’t been properly trained, or just have the common sense and business skills to execute in the moment.